 Good business trial lawyers have transferable skills that can persuade a judge or jury on your behalf regardless of what’s at stake.
 Ideally, however, you want legal counsel who understands your Internet business enough to have a competitive advantage in the courtroom against a trial attorney on the other side who doesn’t.

-When you are hunting for an Internet trial lawyer to represent you, you’ll want one who has the experience to win in a court room but also the wisdom to recognize that sometimes you’re better served by settling your dispute without a lawsuit or before trial.
+This means that when you are hunting for an Internet trial lawyer to represent your business, you’ll want one who has the experience to win in a court room…but also the wisdom to recognize sometimes you’re better served by settling your dispute without a lawsuit or before trial.